- Your Business

 - Our Top Guide per Market

-E-Commerce is a big market in China and the majority of people living in cities buy online as it is so convenient and you are usually guaranteed to have the best deal.
+E-Commerce in China is a big market and the majority of people living in cities buy online as it is so convenient and you are usually guaranteed to have the best deal.
 Brands will often put a lot of money behind marketing and selling their products on chinese platforms such as Tmall & JD.
 Brands will usually see an increase of 20% in sales per year by doing this, making it a positive thing for both the customer and the business.

 Yes I know, agencies will not advertise their failures and companies will never say publicly that they have failed in e-commerce in China, but it does happen.

 So why do these companies fail?
 What are the main problems they are facing?